devnull-cz/c-prog-lang/modules/program-arguments.md

 Note: for all arguments print their address as well

-Note: do not print the terminating `NULL` entry
+Note: do not print the terminating null pointer entry
-  - some `printf()` implementations barf on NULL pointer when printing via the `%s` format string
+  - some `printf()` implementations barf on null pointer when printing via the `%s` format string

 Code: